parvezs27/Tableau_Sales_Dashboards/README.md

 - Interactive charts, allowing end users to filter data using the charts.
 - The dashboard should allow end users to filter by category, subcategory and location (region, state and city).

-## Strategy to Meet Content and Design Needs
+## Strategy to Meet Content and Design Requirements

 Below is our plan to meet the content and design requirements.